robertokramerpinto/robertokramerpinto.github.io/azure/cert/dp100/azure_ml/intro.md

 It's a centralized environment used to:
 - Manage all resources used to build,train and deploy ml models
 - Store assets created during the ML workflow
+- Allows users to create and work with artifacts
+- Provides a history of training runs (Experiments)

 Each workspace is tied to an Azure subscription and resource group, and has an associated SKU.
 Ideally each project should have its own Azure ML Workspace.